mfaks/OutOfOffice/README.md

 ## Deploying to AWS

 The backend runs as a Docker container on a single EC2 instance.
 The frontend is a static build served via S3+CloudFront.

-You'll need Terraform >= 1.9, AWS CLI >= 2, and Docker with permissions to create EC2, ECR, S3, CloudFront, and IAM resources.

 ```bash
 aws configure               # key, secret, region